-Many organizations worldwide utilize employee surveys as a way to solicit feedback and improve the employee experience.
-But quite a few we speak to don't get the results they'd hoped for.
+Many organizations utilize employee surveys as a way to solicit feedback and improve their employee engagement.

 To help, we'll look at how to approach employee surveys, some powerful questions, and some tools to help conduct more useful surveys.

 - The objective, length, frequency, style, tone and how you communicate results have a big impact on survey engagement.

 - Prompting employees with statements as well as questions will garner better feedback.

 - The right survey tool can drastically improve the cost, ease of use and quality of your employee surveys.

 What is an employee survey and why conduct them?

 An employee survey is a method of gathering feedback from team members related to a specific aspect of their workplace experience.